-There are also plenty of properties offered for sale in Asunción.
-These range from traditional houses to modern apartments and onto grand mansions.
+There are also plenty of properties offered for sale in Asunción—these range from traditional houses to modern apartments and grand mansions.

-In Paraguay, it is generally the custom to calculate the value of a property from its size, with adjustments then being made to take into account its fixtures and quality.
+In Paraguay, it is generally the custom to calculate the value of a property from its size, with adjustments then being made to consider its fixtures and quality.

 Is Asunción a good place for families?

 There are just a small number of international schools in Asunción.
-Although they are few in number they do all provide a high quality of education.
+Although they are few in number, they do all provide a high-quality education.

-It has a cost that reflects its exclusivity and with fees starting from $700 (£507) per month is far more expensive than any of the other educational establishments in the city.
+It has a cost that reflects its exclusivity and, with fees starting from $700 per month, is far more expensive than any of the other educational establishments in the city.